TeknooSoftware/states/README.md

 * Following #East programming rules.
 * Remove all public "getter" able to return the internal state of the object.
 * Clean dead code and simplify the behavior of the library.
-* Method are binded and executed by states managing object instead of object itself, but result is injected into the object.
+* Method are bound and executed by states managing object instead of object itself, but result is injected into the object.
 * This behavior allows developers to execute several implementations for a called method (but only one result must be injected).
 * Import from the extension teknoo/states-life-cyclable all automated feature.
 This implementation follows also the #east programming.
 * teknoo/states-life-cyclable is deprecated and not compatible with this library since 3.2.